jlguenego/mobile-console-log/README.md

 ```
 npm i --save-dev mobile-console
 ```
 Note: Use it only during dev.
-Not in prod, hmmm ?
+Not in prod ;)

 In your HTML file: